guoyu07/altax/index.md

 });
 </pre>

-There are more infomations in the [documentation](/altax/documentation/) page.
+There is more information in the [documentation](/altax/documentation/) page.

 Latest stable version v1.3.1